sti-beshev/google-drive-backup/README.md

 * Logs all actions (optional)
 * Uses OAuth2 authentication and can remember authentication
 * Exports and downloads native Google Documents, Spreadsheets, and Presentations, as Microsoft Office, Open Office or PDF documents
+* You can create a custom list of folders to check and download if needed.

 ## Requirements
 * Google API Python library.
 To install run